raddeana/deploy.services/apis.md

-### deploy apis
+#### deploy apis
+- push: any git push to a repository
   - url: /api/event/push
   - method: post
   - params: github webhook
+- release: any time a release is published in a repository
   - url: /api/event/release
   - method: post
   - params github webhook